 Clean cloths are a great way to keep your sunglasses clean and smudge free.
 We recommend you frequently launder your clean cloth to keep if free of debris, dirt and oils that could damage your lenses.
 Wash in warm soapy water.
 Do not use fabric softener as this may leave a film on your lenses.

-All new sunglasses purchased from Maui Jim include one clean cloth bag and a protective case, but if either of yours are lost or damaged, you can purchase replacements here.
+All new sunglasses purchased from Maui Jim include one cleaning cloth and a protective case, but if either of yours are lost or damaged, you can purchase replacements here.

 Excessive heat may deteriorate your lenses or misshape your nylon frame.
 Avoid placing your sunglasses where you might expect excessive heat, for example, on the dashboard of your car.